-The popular FP-Series digital pianos are appreciated by all levels, from beginner to professional players.
+The popular FP-Series digital pianos are appreciated by players at all levels, from beginner to professional.
 The stylish compact digital pianos pack unbeatable performance, a great sound engine, and superb key actions.

-Roland RD-Series digital pianos are widely used on live stages for decades.
-These digital pianos offer not only the SuperNATURAL acoustic sound but also Synth type of sound engines as well.
-Besides, the easy on-the-fly controls, and the external MIDI device connections, make the RD-Series great for stage and recording.
+Roland RD-Series digital pianos have been widely used on live stages for decades.
+These digital pianos offer not only the SuperNATURAL acoustic sound but also the Synth type of sound engine.
+Besides, the easy on-the-fly controls and the external MIDI device connections make the RD-Series great for stage and recording.

 A Deluxe Choice

-In nearly a hundred-year history, Kawai pianos have evolved steadily.
+In nearly a hundred years of history, Kawai pianos have evolved steadily.
 Its Shigeru Kawai grand piano series (SK-Series) earned the reputation as one of the best grand pianos in the world.

 In the 1960s, Kawai started producing electronic organs.
 However, Kawai digital pianos were launched in 1986.
-Since then Kawai designed and manufactured several award-winning digital piano series.
+Since then, Kawai has designed and manufactured several award-winning digital piano series.

 Kawai brings the magnificent Shigeru Kawai SK-EX 9-foot concert grand piano sound into its digital pianos.